Starbucks is eliminating plastic straws from all stores

 Starbucks had already committed $10 million to help develop recyclable, compostable cups for hot drinks.

-Other companies have been ditching plastic straws as bans on the item have gone into place.
+Other companies have been ditching plastic straws as bans have gone into place.

+Hyatt (H) announced Monday that single-use plastic straws and drink picks will be available only on request at its hotels beginning September 1.
+The company plans to phase them out completely.

 Last month, McDonald's (MCD) said that it would start switching to paper straws in the United Kingdom and Ireland in September.
 The transition will be complete in 2019, the company said.